milesj/type-converter/readme.md

 # Type Converter v1.0 #

 A class that handles the detection and conversion of certain resource formats / content types into other formats.
-The current formats are supported: XML (RSS, Atom), JSON, Array, Object
+The current formats are supported: XML (RSS, Atom), JSON, Array, Object, Serialized

 ## Requirements ##